 Will I get all my money back?

-- Your contributions, and those of your employer, will be invested by the pension provider in the pension investment that you have chosen, or in the standard scheme if you have not made a choice.
+- Your contributions, and those of your employer, will be invested by the pension provider in the pension investment that you have chosen, or in the default investment option if you have not made a choice.
 The value of your investment may go up or may sometimes go down, depending on the type of investment that you have chosen and the movement in markets.
 The pension provider's fees for administration and investment will be deducted from your pension pot.
 This will be a large scheme, so the fees should be competitive.
 For a long-term investment, studies show that a real return is achievable.
-This means that the value of your pension pot is at least equal to the total of the contributions that you have paid plus the movement in inflation (RPIX) throughout the time that you've been investing.
+This means that the value of your pension pot should be at least equal to the total of the contributions that you have paid plus the movement in inflation (RPIX) throughout the time that you've been investing.

 I don't live in Guernsey, can I contribute to the secondary pension scheme?